-Parents who have children aged between 18 and 24 months should choose high-quality programmes, states Dr Lim Boon Leng, a psychiatrist at Dr BL Lim Centre For Psychological Wellness, Gleneagles Medical Centre.
+Parents who have children aged between 18 and 24 months should choose high-quality programmes, states Dr Lim Boon Leng, a psychiatrist at Dr BL Lim Centre For Psychological Wellness.
 Limit screen use to one hour per day for children age 2 to 5 years, he adds.

 “Parents should co-view digital media with their children to help them understand what they are seeing and apply it to the world around them,” he advises.
 Just don’t schedule those sessions to coincide with mealtimes!